telerik/fiddler-jam-docs/portal/portal-logs.md

 ### HAR Options

 A submitted log can be exported as a HAR file (The HTTP Archive format, or HAR, is a JSON-formatted archive file format for logging a web browser's interaction with a site) and consequentially used with any 3rd-party software that supports HAR.
-Use the **Download HAR File** button (the icon to the **Filters** icon) to download the JAM log as a HAR file.
+Use the **Download HAR File** button (the icon to the **Filters** icon) to download the Jam log as a HAR file.

 Any submitted log can also be re-loaded in the Fiddler Jam extension for a mock replay.
 Use the **Load HAR for mocking** button to load the log in the Fiddler Jam extension.

 ### Open in Fiddler Everywhere

-Any JAM log can be loaded in the standalone Fiddler Everywhere application for further deep-dive investigation.
+Any Jam log can be loaded in the standalone Fiddler Everywhere application for further deep-dive investigation.
 Learn more about Fiddler Everywhere and its cross-platform functionalities from [the official documentation](https://docs.telerik.com/fiddler-everywhere/introduction).

 ### Copy URL Link